GEUS-Glaciology-and-Climate/JEB_GC-Net/README.md

 # JEB_GC-Net

+# reading logger data
+the folder FORTRAN_read_CR10_CR10x contains the codes for reading logger data.
+This step outputs the files that comprise "*a.dat" should not be necessary to run

 # input data
 "*a.dat" files that are output from FORTRAN codes from raw data loggers data; mainly pre-CR1000 CR10 and CR10x logger data...